Describing Quasi-Graphic Matroids: Bracelet functions and tripartitions of cycles

 \subsection{Bracelet functions}

 Let $(G,\Bb)$ be a biased graph.
 We construct an auxiliary graph to capture the relationships between bracelets in $G$.
 The \emph{cyclomatic number} $\beta(X)$ of a subset $X \subseteq E(G)$ is the minimum number of edges that must be removed from the induced subgraph $G[X]$ in order to obtain an acyclic subgraph.
 Let $B$ and $B'$ be distinct bracelets of $G$.
 Then $\beta(B \cup B') \geq 3$.
 Moreover, since $B \cup B'$ is a union of cycles, $B \cup B'$ has no bridge.

-Every graph with no bridge and cyclomatic number three is a subdivision of one of the graphs in Figure \ref{F:CyclomaticNumber3} or of a graph obtained by contracting some edges of one of these graphs.
-Neither of the two graphs at left in Figure \ref{F:CyclomaticNumber3}, nor any contraction of either of these graphs, contains two distinct bracelet pairs.
-Hence if $\beta(B \cup B') = 3$ then $B \cup B'$ is a subdivision of one of the two graphs at right in Figure \ref{F:CyclomaticNumber3}.
+\begin{obs} Every graph with no bridge and cyclomatic number three is a subdivision of one of the graphs in Figure \ref{F:CyclomaticNumber3} or of a graph obtained by contracting some edges of one of these graphs. \end{obs}